-As shown in Table 5, a key result is that there are highly significant negative short-run effects of policy tightening across demand measures (LTV and DSTI) and loan-targeted measures (demand plus supply-loans).
+As shown in Table 5, a key result is that there are highly significant negative short-run effects of policy tightening across demand measures (loan-to-value and debt-service-toincome) and loan-targeted measures (demand plus supplyloans).
 On the other hand, there is a positive short-run effect for changes in supply-general measures (reserve requirements, liquidity requirements, and limits to FX positions) and zero effect for supply-capital measures.

-We also find a negative long-run effect of the supply-loans measure (comprising the sum of loan growth limits, provision measures, loan measures, limits to the loan to deposit ratio, and limits to foreign currency loans).
+We also find a negative long-run effect of the supplyloans measure (comprising the sum of loan growth limits, provision measures, loan measures, limits to the loan to deposit ratio, and limits to foreign currency loans).
 For demand-targeted policies, supply-general and supply-capital measures there is no long-run effect.

 These results imply that loan-targeted forms of macroprudential policy have a considerable adverse effect in margins of banks in the short term, which if reflected in overall profitability can in turn affect their ability to build up resilience by accumulating capital.
-A likely channel for these effects of loan-targeted measures is via reduction in asset growth as found by Claessens et al (2013) and Andries et al (2022), as well as the reduction in individual bank risk on the portfolio from credit-growth tools as found by studies such as Meuleman and Vander Vennet (2020).
-On the other hand, supply-general measures that include liquidity measures and reserve requirements are found to boost the margin in the short run, while capital-based measures have no effect.
-This last result is again consistent with Altunbas et al (2018) who found that unlike other measures, tightening of capital-based measures did not entail a reduction in risk.
+A likely channel for these effects of loan-targeted measures is via reduction in asset growth as found by Claessens et al. [26] and Andries et al. [10], as well as the reduction in individual bank risk on the portfolio from credit-growth tools as found by studies such as Meuleman and Vander Vennet [43].
+On the other hand, supplygeneral measures that include liquidity measures and reserve requirements are found to boost the margin in the short run, while capital-based measures have no effect.
+This last result is again consistent with Altunbas et al. [9] who found that unlike other measures, tightening of capital-based measures did not entail a reduction in risk.